Echinoderms (starfish and sea urchins)

 Sladen and HMS Challenger

 Percy Sladen had a particular interest in echinoderms.
 His knowledge of these attractive creatures brought him to the attention of Sir Charles Wyville Thompson – a Scottish scientist who was in charge of the Challenger expedition.
 This oceanographic survey and collecting expedition took place on HMS Challenger between 1872 and 1876.
-Thompson asked Sladen to identify and describe the enormous wealth of Echinoderm material brought back from the voyage.
+Accordingly, Thompson asked Sladen to identify and describe the enormous wealth of Echinoderm material brought back from the voyage.

 Museums all over the world have specimens from HMS Challenger.
 A RAMM project has reunited them on a single website.
 Please explore HMS Challenger Collections.